sderev/wslshot/README.md

 wslshot
 ```

 This fetches the most recent screenshot from the source directory.
-If run inside a git repository, wslshot looks for an existing image directory (checked in priority order) and copies the screenshot there.
+If no destination is configured and the command runs inside a git repository, wslshot looks for an existing image directory (checked in priority order) and copies the screenshot there.
 If none exists, it creates `/assets/images/`.

 **Directories checked in priority order**: